CSL-KU/RT-Gang/experiments/pi/fig5/README.md

 5. Build BWLOCK kernel module and user-application.
-> NOTE: The script used for this experiment **assumes** that BWLOCK can be via the relative path from *this folder* to the *throttling* folder as per the default locations of these folders in this repository.
+> NOTE: The script used for this experiment **assumes** that BWLOCK can be found via the relative path from *this folder* to the *throttling* folder as per the default locations of these folders in this repository.

 6. Place the platform in the maximum performance mode.
 The script [max\_perf.sh](../max_perf.sh) can be used for this purpose.